corb555/Task-Score/README.md

 ### FPS Variables
 *Health* - 100=healthy, 0=dead  Agent Health
 *Anger* - 100=angry, 0=calm.
 Damage to the agent increases anger.
 Time decreases anger (based on the rate set in Attribute Manager)
-*MeleeWeapons* - 0 none, 100=most powerful weapon.
+*WeaponStrength* -  0 none, 100=most powerful weapon.
 Power of equipped weapon.
+For example: 40 Club, 60 Knife, 65 Sword, 95 Rocket Launcher
+*MeleeWeapons* - :no_entry_sign: 0 none, 100=most powerful weapon.
+Power of equipped weapon.
 For example: 40 Club, 60 Knife, 65 Sword.
-*RangeWeapons* - 0 none, 100=most powerful weapon.
+*RangeWeapons* - :no_entry_sign: 0 none, 100=most powerful weapon.
 Power of equipped weapon.
 For example:  75 Pistol, 85 Assault Rifle 95 Rocket Launcher.
-*Ammo* - 100=full, 0=empty.
-Note: this is the percent of "adequate" ammunition, not the number of bullets.
-A rocket launcher with 12 rockets would return a score of 100.
+*Ammo* - 100=full, 0=empty.  *Note: this is the percent of "adequate" ammunition, not the number of bullets.*  A rocket launcher with 12 rockets would return a score of 100.
 An assault rifle with 12 bullets would return a score of 5.

 ### Setup
 1. Copy the FPSVariables.cs script to your assets and add it to your agent.